alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 The Open Standards Board will be selecting some compulsory open standards using the [Standards Hub](http://standards.data.gov.uk/) process.
 Use standards that have been identified.

 There might be instances where you’re looking for an open standard and GDS have not set a compulsory one in that space.
-If so, do a thorough assessment of existing standards and choose one that meets your needs and is consistent with GDS' definitions.
+If so, do a thorough assessment of existing standards and choose one that meets your needs and is consistent with GDS's definitions.

 You should also consider how the standard fits with:
 * user and functional needs